 Where required, an adequate thermal barrier should be provided between the insulation and the interior of the building.
-The thermal barrier may consist of the deck, a ceiling assembly or an underlayment board equivalent to 1/2" (13 mm) gypsum board.
+The thermal barrier may consist of the deck, a ceiling assembly or an underlayment board equivalent to 1/2" (12 mm) gypsum board.

 Membrane: Refer to membrane manufacturer's literature for details.
-The manufacturer or supplier of the membrane shall be responsible for determining compatibility of the membrane with STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation.
+The manufacturer or supplier of the membrane shall be responsible for determining compatibility of the membrane with StyrofoamTM Brand extruded polystyrene insulation.